matatk/element-highlighter/README.md

-Highlight Selector
+Highlight Elements
 ==================

-**Browser extension that highlights (and optionally landmarks) elements on the page that match a selector.**
+**Browser extension that highlights (and optionally landmarks) elements on the page that match a CSS selector or XPath.**

-This simple browser extension highlights all elements on the page that match a selector, using a CSS outline of your choice.
+This simple browser extension highlights all elements on the page that match a selector or XPath, using a CSS outline of your choice.
 It can also create a landmark region around each match, so that if you can't see the screen, prefer using the keyboard, or are otherwise using assistive technologies (such as a screen reader, or the [Landmarks extension](https://matatk.agrip.org.uk/landmarks/)), you can easily find the matching elements.

-Your selector will run on all pages automatically.
+Your selector/XPath will run on all pages automatically.
 On Chromium-based browsers you will need to refresh any pages that are open when you first load the extension, though.

-By default, whilst a query exists in the "selector" input box, the page will be re-queried on any DOM change (this uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) behind the scenes).
+By default, whilst a query exists in the "Selector or XPath" input box, the page will be re-queried on any DOM change (this uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) behind the scenes).
 However, if there are subsequent mutations to the DOM within a two-second window, they will be ignored, and the page will be re-queried at the end of a further two-second window.
 This is intended to mitigate most performance concerns during active use.
 Some pages (often web apps or games) change a lot, though, so a checkbox is provided to turn off change monitoring entirely.

-It is recommended to leave the selector box blank, or to engage manual mode, when you're not using the extension, to avoid wasting CPU time and energy.
+It is recommended to leave the selector/XPath box blank, or to engage manual mode, when you're not using the extension, to avoid wasting CPU time and energy.

 Installing the extension
 ------------------------

-First you need to either check out, or [download the code](https://github.com/matatk/highlight-selector/archive/refs/heads/main.zip).
+First you need to either check out, or [download the code](https://github.com/matatk/highlight-elements/archive/refs/heads/main.zip).
 You can then sideload it manually in various browsers—point your browser at the `extension/` directory.
 Here are the instructions for some popular ones:

 * **Firefox:** [Temporary installation in Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/)